akarshanghawri/ml-projects/diabetes_risk_classifier/README.md

 ## 🚀 Deployment

 This Flask-based diabetes risk classifier has been deployed on Render.
+Click on -

 [![Deployed on Render](https://img.shields.io/badge/Deployed-Render-green)](https://diabetes-risk-classifier.onrender.com)

 ## 📁 Project Structure